The-Youssef-Nasr-Company/Youssef-Land/.github/ISSUE_TEMPLATE/blank-issue.md

 ---
 name: Blank issue
-about: You can edit the contents of the issue, such as the title and first comment
+about: You can edit the contents of the issue, such as the title and first comment, BUT the template content isn't typed
 title: ''
 labels: ''
 assignees: ''